briannagrissom/predicting-Airbnb-ratings/README.md

 ### Key Insights

 Host Experience: The most significant predictors of ratings were found to be the host's total listing count and the number of private rooms they manage.
-This suggests that more experienced hosts tend to receive better reviews.
+More listings were associated with lower ratings.
+This suggests that hosts with more listings may have less time to optimize the guests' experience.

 Price and Stability: Higher-priced listings generally receive higher and more stable (lower variance) ratings.